BenniWi/learn2code/docs/slides_learn2code_2.md

 Write a small opencv application to calculate the [*canny edges*](https://docs.opencv.org/3.4/da/d22/tutorial_py_canny.html)

-1. Read in an image as *grayscale* from the hard drive.
+1. Read in an image as *greyscale* from the hard drive.
    1. use *cv::imread*
    2. use a *compiler definition* to define the path to the image folder
 2. Create a new *Mat* for the *edges* image